Inventory Controller: Job Duties, Requirements and Career Information

-Health unit coordinators, also known as unit secretaries or ward clerks, perform administrative tasks in healthcare facilities,...
+Health unit coordinators, also called unit secretaries or ward clerks, perform administrative tasks in healthcare facilities,...

-Flight controllers, also known as air traffic controllers, direct air traffic to ensure that it is safe, orderly and efficient....
+Flight controllers, also known as air traffic controllers, direct air traffic.
+Because of the many variables that affect air...

 An air traffic controller directs and monitors aircraft, maintains safety and informs pilots about weather conditions and...

 - Aircraft Traffic Controller: Starting Pay, Job Duties and Career Info

 - Schools for Aspiring Fashion Buyers: How to Choose